-The USGS coverage for the project area and the submitted site plan both show a blue-line tributary of Wolf Creek, which in turn is a tributary of Camp Creek starting at the existing pond on the property and then running north through the property.
-The submitted site plans also show an intermittent stream entering the perennial stream from the west.
-The site plans show and identify the 25-foot State Sediment and Erosion Control Buffer as well as the City 50-foot undisturbed buffer and 75-foot impervious setback on both streams.
-However, the location of the proposed electrical substation is shown over the existing pond and the headwaters of the perennial stream and covering the buffers.
+The USGS coverage for the project area and the submitted site plan both show a blue-line perennial tributary of Morning Creek starting on the property.
+The submitted site shows and identifies the 25-foot State Sediment and Erosion Control Buffer as well as the City 50-foot undisturbed buffer and 75-foot impervious setback on two segments of the stream.
+The area between the segments appears to be the existing pond on the property.
+The plan also shows development of the portions of Building 4 its equipment yard and its surrounding road over the buffers on part of the stream of the perennial stream and covering the buffers.
 These intrusions may require variances and mitigation from the appropriate agencies.
 No other intrusions are shown on the site plan.